The quantities provided above are averages only.

 Honey

 Preheat your oven to 220°C/200°C fan/gas mark 7.
-Soak your skewers in cold water to prevent them burning.
+Soak the skewers in cold water to prevent burning.

 Meanwhile, remove the pineapple from the tin and quarter each ring.

-In a medium bowl, combine the coleslaw mix, rice vinegar, ginger puree, sugar and olive oil for the dressing (see pantry for both amounts) and half the sesame seeds.
+In a bowl, combine the coleslaw mix, rice vinegar, ginger puree, oil, sugar for the dressing (see pantry for both amounts) and half of the sesame seeds.

 Season with salt and pepper, toss together and set aside.

-Once your pork belly is cooked, remove from the oven.
-Sprinkle over the remaining sesame seeds.
+Once your pork belly is cooked, remove from the oven and sprinkle over the spring onion and remaining sesame seeds.

-Transfer your char siu pork and pineapple skewers to your serving plates.
+Share your Char Siu pork and pineapple skewers to your serving plates.

-Serve your chips, spring rolls and ginger sesame slaw in separate serving bowls on the side.
+Serve your Chinese 5 spice chips, spring rolls and ginger sesame slaw in separate serving bowls on the side.